mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 implement a background thread, the checkOut method is responsible for ensuring this requirement.

-A ``Connection`` MUST NOT be checked out until it is "established".
+A ``Connection`` MUST NOT be checked out until it is established.
 In addition, the Pool MUST NOT block other threads from checking out ``Connections`` while establishing a ``Connection``.